 Bats are one of the only mammals known to feed on blood.
-They are also the only mammals capable of flight.
-There are more than 900 species of bats found all over the world; some experts say there are more than 1,200 species.
+They are also

 Bats are nocturnal creatures that roost during the day in caves, trees or man-made structures.
 The largest bat is the flying fox with a wingspan of up to 6 feet (1.8 meters).
 The smallest is the Kitti’s hog-nosed bat with a wingspan of less than 6 inches (15.2 cm).